luisabellan/generator-spa/README.md

 - github ci/actions workflow config
 - git hook enforced linting using Husky

+## CLI Examples

+Create a SPA app for the labs 27 gigantic product

+`labs spa labs27-gigantic`

+Create a SPA app for the Labs 26 gigantic product with the `labs` program option

+`labs spa labs26-gigantic --program-name=labs`

 ## Prompts / Options

-The following options will provide additional configuration and examples
+The following prompts will provide additional configuration and examples

 ### Does your team have Data Science members?